openprov/ssi-consultancy/ProvJS/DevelopersGuide.md

 Click Debug to see the Jasmine test results.

 A coverage/ directory will be created with coverage information in HTML.
-This will be in a sub-directory named after the browser-operating system e.g.
+This will be in a sub-directory named after the browser-operating system.
+For example:

     $ ls coverage/
     Firefox 35.0.0 (Ubuntu)